Karni Mata Temple: At present

-In the temple complex reside an approximately 20,000 kābā who are cared for by the temple's staff and workers who consider them as kin.
+In the temple complex reside approximately 20,000 kābā who are cared for by the temple's staff and workers who consider them as kin.
 The kābā reside and move in spaces throughout the inner temple complex, including within the main temple, the kitchen, near the massive iron pots used to make halwa, in the various side rooms, and on the rooftop.
 In each space, there are different food items available to the kābā.

 Those nearest to the murti of Karni Mata feed on the various forms of prasad offered to the goddess such as laddu, nuts, coconut, and sugar crystals as well as milk, roti, grains, fruits, vegetables, and even liquor.
 For the kābā on the rooftop and near the iron pots, their diet consists mainly of grains, fruits, vegetables, roti, and water.
-Therefore, kābā of Deshnoke temple have access to a rich variety of resources and are provided protection from predators (cats, etc) by their human Charan kinsmen.
+The kābā of Deshnoke temple have access to a rich variety of resources and are provided protection from predators (cats, etc.) by their human Charan kinsmen.

-It is observed that kābā have become habituated to human interaction and touch; they scurry across and lie in the devotee's lap or perch on their shoulders while they are sitting in the temple.
+It is observed that kābā have become habituated to human interaction and touch; they scurry across and lie in the devotees' laps or perch on their shoulders while they are sitting in the temple.
 They eat from the hands of visitors and from the same thali (plate) as the Charan workers in the kitchen.

 Eating food that has been nibbled on by the kābā is considered to be a "high honour".
 Temple rules state that if you accidentally step on one of the rats and kill it, you must replace it with a rat made of solid silver or gold.

 White kābā

-Out of all of the thousands of kābā rats in the temple, there are a few white kābā, which are considered to be especially holy.
-They are believed to be the manifestations of Karni Mata herself and her four sons.
-Sighting them is a special blessing and visitors put in extensive efforts to bring them forth, offering prasad, a sweet holy food.
+Of the thousands of kābā rats in the temple, there are a few white kābā, which are considered to be especially holy.
+They are believed to be the manifestations of Karni Mata herself and her four nephews.
+Sighting them is considered a special blessing and visitors put in extensive efforts to bring them forth, offering prasad, a sweet holy food.